theREALdebater/eclat/doc/pxcr/plugins.md

 ?????of the plugin class `acme.farming.fruit`.

-This
-library will depend on the common library, and it will include the following package:
+This library will include the common library, and it will include the following package:

 ```ada
 with Ada.Objects;